 September 23-26.
 Dresden.
 13th Symposium of the International Coronelli Society for the Study of Globes, in cooperation with the Mathematisch-Physikalischer Salon.
 Deadline for Call for Papers: 31 March 2015.

 October 19-21 - Cape Town.
-International Symposium of the International Map Collectors' Society at the Centre for the Book, National Library of South Africa.
+International Symposium of the International Map Collectors' Society, '400 Years of cartography of travels to and in Southern Africa, from the Portuguese explorers (c.
+1500) to the Boer War (c.
+1900)', at the Centre for the Book, National Library of South Africa.
 Deadline for Call for Papers: 5 September 2014.

 July 9-14 - Belo Horizonte, Brazil.
 27th International Conference on the History of Cartography.